 The "Speedrun" achievement requires you to beat the game within an extremely tight 30 minutes.
 For comparison, the current fastest speedrun beat the game in over 22 minutes.
 You'll practically need to memorise the puzzle solutions in the Wetlands stage, the erratic placement of the deadly glitch blocks in the Disc One Final Dungeon, and have tons of luck with the glitchy physics in The Very Definitely Final Dungeon.

 The "Minimalist" achievement requires you to beat the game within 920 jumps, and you can't check to see how many times you've jumped so far.
 To elaborate, you'll often need to jump several times in one place to get a high enough bounce, and then there's all the times you need to Wall Jump.

 And then there's "&@♥@@p§☺A!○◘@)(@)_—-A" and "U KNO WUT I LUV", both with completely unknown requirements.
-There's currently no reported instances where anyone's gotten them legitly yet.
+Good luck trying to obtain them without resorting to an online guide.

 The Winter area features the most complex gimmick than the other areas.
 The platforms become solid (well, as solid as they get anyway) when you jump into one, and you can only pass through other platforms if you're currently touching the currently solid platform.
 Furthermore, these platforms are almost always criss-crossed over each other, and each one can also become inverse-solid in which the area outside is solid and the area inside is air.
 Due to how the level is laid out, it's extremely difficult to backtrack your way through after reaching the exit elevator, especially since when returning to the area later on it remembers what elevator you last left the area from.
 Fortunately, it's not too difficult to find the one hidden house here, so if you find it you don't have to worry about coming back here again.